masonlab/labdrivers/README.md

-Also, Before submitting a request please make sure your code follows the PEP8 Python style guidelines (except for the one concerning maximum line length.
+Also, Before submitting a request please make sure your code follows the PEP8 Python style guidelines (except for the one concerning maximum line length).